docker/getting-started/docs/tutorial/using-docker-compose/index.md

     You'll notice that the volume was created as well as a network!
 By default, Docker Compose automatically creates a network specifically for the application stack (which is why we didn't define one in the compose file).

-1. Let's look at the logs using the `docker-compose logs -f` command.
+1. Let's look at the logs using the `docker compose logs -f` command.
 You'll see the logs from each of the services interleaved into a single stream.
 This is incredibly useful when you want to watch for timing-related issues.
 The `-f` flag "follows" the log, so will give you live output as it's generated.